FIWARE/tutorials.Linked-Data/README.md

 >
 > ― Judy Garland

-The first introduction to FIWARE [Getting Started tutorial](https://github.com/FIWARE/tutorials.Getting-Started) introduced the [NGSI v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) JSON-based interface that is commonly used to create and manipulate context data entities.
+The first introduction to FIWARE [Getting Started tutorial](https://github.com/FIWARE/tutorials.Getting-Started) introduced the [NGSI v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
+JSON-based interface that is commonly used to create and manipulate context data entities.
 [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json) is an evolution of that interface which enhances context data entities through adding the concept of **linked data**.

 There is a need for two separate interfaces since:

 -  **NGSI-v2** offers [JSON](https://www.json.org/json-en.html) based interoperability used in individual Smart Systems
 -  **NGSI-LD** offers [JSON-LD](https://json-ld.org/) based interoperability used for Federations and Data Spaces

 **NGSI-v2** is ideal for creating individual applications offering interoperable interfaces for web services or IoT devices.
 It is easier to understand than NGSI-LD and does not require a JSON-LD `@context`, However **NGSI-v2** without linked data falls short when attempting to offer federated data across a data space.
 Once multiple apps and organisations are involved each individual data owner is no longer in control of the structure of the data used internally by the other participants within the data space.
 This is where the `@context` of **NGSI-LD** comes in, acting as a mapping mechanism for attributes allowing the each local system to continue to use its own preferred terminology within the data it holds and for federated data from other users within the data space to be renamed using a standard expansion/compaction operation allowing each individual system understand data holistically from across the whole data space.

 ## Creating a common data space

-For example.
-Imagine a simple "Buildings" data space consisting of two participants sharing their data together:
+For example, imagine a simple "Buildings" data space consisting of two participants pooling their data together:

--  Details of a series of [supermarkets](https://fiware-tutorials.readthedocs.io/en/latest/)
+-  Details of a series of [supermarkets](https://fiware-tutorials.readthedocs.io/en/latest/) from the **NGSI-v2** tutorials.
--  Details of a series of [farms](https://ngsi-ld-tutorials.readthedocs.io/en/latest/)
+-  Details of a series of [farms](https://ngsi-ld-tutorials.readthedocs.io/en/latest/) from the **NGSI-LD** tutorials.

 Although the two participants have agreed to use a common [data model](https://ngsi-ld-tutorials.readthedocs.io/en/latest/datamodels.html#building) between them, internally they hold their data in a slightly different structure.

-#### Farm (**NGSI-LD**)
+#### Farm (**NGSI-LD** Data)

 Within the **NGSI-LD** Smart Farm, all of the Building Entities are marked using `"type":"Building"` as a shortname which can be expanded to a full URI https://uri.fiware.org/ns/dataModels#Building` using JSON-LD expansion rules.
 All the attributes of each Building entity
 (such as `name`, `category` etc are defined using the [User `@context`](./data-models/ngsi-context.jsonld) and are structured as NGSI-LD attributes.
-The standard NGSI-LD Keywords are used to define the nature of each attribute - e.g. `Property`, `GeoProperty`, `VocabularyProperty`, `Relationship` and each of these terms is also defined within the [core `@context`](https://uri.etsi.org/ngsi-ld/v1/ngsi-ld-core-context-v1.6.jsonld).
+The standard NGSI-LD Keywords are used to define the nature of each attribute - e.g. `Property`, `GeoProperty`, `VocabularyProperty`, `Relationship` and each of these terms is also defined within the [core `@context`](https://uri.etsi.org/ngsi-ld/v1/ngsi-ld-core-context-v1.8.jsonld).

 ```json
 {